-- ensuring the DSP keeps all parties informed and be the central point of contact.
-Where a member of staff is the subject of an allegation made by a child or young person, a separate link person will be nominated to avoid any conflict of interest - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - keeping and store records securely and notify Social Care as soon as there is a recurrence of a concern - offering details of helplines, counselling or other avenues of external support - cooperating fully with relevant statutory agencies
+- ensure the DSP keeps all parties informed and be the central point of contact.
+Where a member of staff is the subject of an allegation made by a child or young person, a separate link person will be nominated to avoid any conflict of interest - respond sympathetically to any request from pupils or staff for time out to deal with distress or anxiety - maintain confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - keep and store records securely and notify Social Care as soon as there is a recurrence of a concern - offer details of helplines, counselling or other avenues of external support - cooperating fully with relevant statutory agencies

-The content of the school curriculum encourages self-esteem, self-motivation and children's rights and will promote a positive, supportive and secure environment and give children and young people a sense of being valued.
+The content of the school curriculum encourages self-esteem, self-motivation, healthy relationships and children's rights and will promote a positive, supportive and secure environment and give children and young people a sense of being safe and valued.